Archive product

 Description

-Yellow turtle snuff box from 1800, a rectangular box from the 19th century in good condition, despite a slight detachment of the plate and two small holes caused by woodworm.
+Yellow turtle snuffbox from 1800, a rectangular box from the 19th century in good condition, despite a slight detachment of the plate and two small woodworm holes.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
 Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, a name derived from the Portuguese 'barocco'—which translates to an irregularly developed pearl.
-These were highly representative pieces designed to exude splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a name derived from the Portuguese 'barocco'—meaning irregularly developed pearl.
+These were highly representative pieces designed to exude glamour and play a significant role in luxury.
+Unique materials were selectively used to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance style was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
-It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of sideboards or broadly understood chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
+An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture design.
+Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and relief decorations.
+It can certainly be said that these were quite distinctive products, but they also opened up many new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
+During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce furniture made in this style, inspired by Italian and French craftsmen.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially important when searching for an exclusive antique suitable for your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its own unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

 The most important aspect of elite antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+This is ultimately crucial for buyers, as the market is filled with many forgeries.
+Luxury Products provides documentation confirming the authenticity of the product in accordance with its description and photographs.
+We have at your disposal art appraisers, historians, and experts from around the world.

 Attributes / Details